FatherAbraham1/CSYE7200_Big-Data-Sys-Engr-Using-Scala/Rossmann_Sales_Prediction_SBT/README.md

-# An Rossmann Sales Prediction using Random Forest Regression in Spark
+# Rossmann Sales Prediction using Random Forest Regression in Spark

 # Run the following Commands
 1. sbt clean